 This area of the website provides a guide to reading legislation, particularly for persons who are unfamiliar with how legislation is set out and with the type of language used.

 Some general information about legislation is set out below.
 To help you work out the meaning of legislation, Tips for using legislation provides twelve tips for ensuring that you refer to the correct legislation and interpret it correctly.
 To help you find your way around an Act, see The layout of an Act to learn about how an Act is laid out and the important points of detail to look out for.
-Information about some of the words and phrases used in relation to legislation can be found here.
+Information about some of the words and phrases used in relation to legislation can be found on the Tips for using legislation page.

 What is legislation?